JamisonHubbard/keyboard-layouts/piantor-34/layout-1/README.md

 ![Piantor 34 v1 Layout](layout.png)

-This layout is my second and current layout.
+This layout was my second layout.
 This layout uses "toggle on" layer keys as opposed to "momentary" layer keys, meaning I can simply tap a layer key and that layer will be activated until I tap a different key to move to another layer.
 Other notable features are the Colemak-DH inspired layout, the homerow mods for `Super` and `Alt`, the hold behaviors for `/`, `.`, and `,` keys on the default layer, and the sticky keys for `Shift`, `Control`, and `Alt`.